 \noi for any $K>0$, $\g>0$, and $A>0$, we set

-\noi Once we prove the uniform exponential integrability (i.e.~uniform boundedness of $\wt Z_{N,\dl}$ in $N\in \N$), by repeating arguments in Subsection \ref{SUBSEC:uniform}, one can obtain the tightness of $\{ \nuu_{N,\dl} \}_{N \in \N}$ and so omit details of the proof of tightness.
+\noi Once we prove the uniform exponential integrability, that is, the uniform boundedness of $\wt Z_{N,\delta}$ in $N \in \N$, by repeating the arguments in Subsection \ref{SUBSEC:uniform}, we can obtain the tightness of $\{ \nuu_{N,\delta} \}_{N \in \N}$ and therefore omit the details of the proof of tightness.

 Thanks to \eqref{PARIS04} and the Bou\'e-Dupuis variational formula (Lemma \ref{LEM:BoueDupu}) with the change of variables \eqref{Divv4} and \eqref{Divv5}, we have